5th July 2023

 Device Responsiveness

 One of the reasons you might want a website redesign is that your website could be more responsive on certain devices such as mobile.
-Imagine the scenario where your new panels look great on desktop, but squished on mobile.
+Imagine the scenario where your website sections look great on desktop, but squashed on mobile.
 This will impact user experience and therefore your SEO rankings.

 Our developers and designers are always keeping up to date with best practices for building and designing panels across all devices so that this benefits user experience and decreases the page load speed - again, boosting your rankings in search engines.